m-dadej/MarSwitching.jl/docs/src/man/examples/example_spx.md

 ```
 ![Plot](my_assets/spx_probs.svg)

-We can see by the last 300 weeks, that the reimes are switching quite frequently.
-However we can see periods of around 20-30 weeks of a single dominant regime.
-We can also see that the calm market conditions are more frequent than the volatile ones.
+We can see by the last 300 weeks, that the regimes are switching quite frequently.
+However, there are also around 20-30 week-long periods of a single dominant regime.
+What might look promising for an investor (and less so for trader) is that the calm market conditions are more frequent than the volatile ones.

 ```jldoctest spx
 plot(expected_duration(model)[expected_duration(model)[:,2] .< 100,:],